 A man whose death passed unremarked.
 His work to be taken up by Andre Breton and Alfred Jarry, breakers of norms.

 I know this is my dream and our jungle because of that red sofa which I also have in my sitting room.

-The artist said that the lion does not harm the recumbent woman, an itinerant gypsy.
+The artist said that the lion does not harm the recumbent itinerant gypsy woman.

-With many others, I am proceeding with this which we know.
+I am proceeding with this: which we know.

-A copy in wool on cotton scrim by the owner of this blog (2002-2006) of a magnificent door curtain designed by John Henry Dearle, the head of William Morris’ studio after Morris died in 1898.
+A copy in wool on cotton scrim by the owner of this blog (2002-2006) of a magnificent door curtain designed by John Henry Dearle (1859-1932, British), the head of William Morris’ studio after Morris died in 1898.

 The original was embroidered in silk on silk and its background was a mass of flowers too difficult to reproduce.

 Here the flower is growing in the world.

 Sin exists because Sapiens has an evolved consciousness beyond instinct.